-- 331. STANDARD SIZES.
-The standard sizes of special fire service pumps have nominal capacities of 200, 300 and 450 gallons per minute with pressure boosts ranging from 40 to 100 pounds per square inch.
+- 331. PERFORMANCE.
+Special fire service pumps have nominal capacities of 200, 300 and 450 gallons per minute with pressure ratings between 40 and 100 psi.
 The pumps shall have such performance characteristics that the power required of the driving motor will not exceed 30 horsepower at any rate of water delivery within the delivery range shown by the head-delivery curve of the pump. - 332.
 SELECTION OF PUMP.
-Selection of a pump for a given condition should be based on the capacity and pressure conditions in the supply mains as determined by test, and the capacity and pressure requirements of the installa-
+Selection of a pump for a given condition should be based on the capacity and pressure conditions in the supply mains as determined by test, and the capacity and pressure requirements of the installation.

-- tion.
 The pump chosen should be one which has a capacity and pressure rating not less than required without exceeding the capacity limit of the supply main.
-Where a characteristic curve is not available it should be assumed that the pump may have a maximum suction demand of 130 per cent of its capacity. - 333.
+Where a characteristic curve is not available it should be assumed that the pump may have a maximum suction demand of 130 per cent of its rated capacity. - 333.
 PUMP REQUIREMENTS.
 The pumps shall be specifically approved for fire service.
 They should be of the horizontally-split case type.
 They shall have such performance characteristics that, at zero lift, the maximum capacity will not exceed 130 per cent of the rated capacity.
-The casing shall be designed to withstand hydrostatic pressure of at least 250 pounds per square inch.